Advantages of my Concierge Medicine practice

 From pharmaceutical options to non-pharmaceutical options, and science-based medicine to topics not investigated formally by science, my goal is to present you with all your possible options.
 It requires a physician with a comprehensive knowledge base.
 I have accomplished this with my low volume practice, allotting myself several hours of learning per day over the course of 20 years.
 There most also be adequate time in order for me to teach you all of these options.
 Once again, this is accomplished by my low volume practice that leaves us with all the time necessary.

 A comprehensive approach can produce an inundation of medical options.
 You have likely noticed this when attempting to investigate health topics on your own.
-Think about the many supplements that are promoted to be safe and effective.
+Think about the plethora of supplements that are promoted to be safe and effective.
 In actuality, there are 87,000 supplements currently on the US market, each one claiming to be safe and effective.
-Each one also claims to be backed by scientific evidence.
+Each one also claiming to be backed by scientific evidence.
 This should engage critical thinking and launch more questions than answers.
 How do they have no side effects?
-If they all work, should I take all 87,000 supplements?
+How can all 87,000 supplements?
 How do I discriminate the ones that work from the ones that do not?
 What do they consider "scientific evidence"?
 Who is regulating all of this?

 Shared Decision Making

 There are many decisions in medicine that are straightforward and do not require much deliberation.
 For instance, an open hip fracture must be treated with surgery, a persistent blood pressure of 240/120 should be treated with medications.
 However, there are many decisions that are not so straightforward.
 The evidence is conflicting, the evidence is lacking, or the treatment has almost as many risks as benefits.
 Examples include: prostate cancer screening with PSA, intermittent fasting, genetic testing, testosterone replacement, chemotherapy for metastatic pancreatic cancer.
 This is where shared decision making comes in.